aza547/wow-recorder/README.md

 <img src="https://i.imgur.com/KHw04UH.png" width="300">

-If you are a retail arena player, I also strongly recommend the [jaxSurrender](https://www.curseforge.com/wow/addons/jaxsurrender) addon.
+If you are a retail arena player, I also recommend the [jaxSurrender](https://www.curseforge.com/wow/addons/jaxsurrender) addon.

 # Testing It Works